ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

 // The gRPC service is attached to the listener. service HelloWorld on new grpc:Listener(9090)  {
-   // A resource that accepts a string message. resource function hello(grpc:Caller caller, string name) {
+   // A resource that accepts a string message. remote function hello(grpc:Caller caller, string name) {
        // Send the response to the client. grpc:Error? err = caller->send("Hi " + name + "!
 Greetings from gRPC service!");